Sweden’s first 3D-printed house

 Magnus Jonsson is a former journalist now working as a digital communicator for Heidelberg Materials Northern Europe since 2020.
 Outside of work, he is particularly interested in history and science of all kinds.

 Tobias v.
-Haslingen, Managing Director and co-founder of developer ConcretePrint.
+Haslingen, Managing Director and developer of ConcretePrint.

 3D-printed wall Tumba/Sweden.